Have you reviewed your bank account lately?

 If they pay you little to no interest on the money you have at the bank, then consider it a cost.
 Why?
 Because you could do something else with the money instead of keeping it there for the bank’s benefit.
 For more information read my past article on how much it costs to keep a minimum amount in your bank account.

 You don’t have to have everything with the same bank

 The bottom line is we need to shop around for our bank accounts just like we shop around for our mortgages, credit cards, investments and GICs.
-In fact, we need to do a better job shopping around for our financial products like we do with other commodities like our shoes, groceries, toilet paper and electronics.
+In fact, we need to do a better job shopping around for our financial products as we do with other commodities like our shoes, groceries, toilet paper, and electronics.

 When ING Direct came to Canada, they changed the future of banking.
 You no longer had to deal with one of the big 5 banks and pay fees for no interest.
 You no longer had to pay for the privilege of having a bank account.
 Today there are lots of choices that give you higher interest with no fees.

-Even the big banks not have their high interest versions of bank accounts but they still tend to pay lower interest than their competitors above.
+Even the big banks do not have their high-interest versions of bank accounts but they still tend to pay lower interest than their competitors above.